GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Experiments

 \subsection{Anomaly Detection}

-In the anomaly detection tasks, we fine-tune the pre-trained GTM model in a self-supervised manner through data reconstruction without any additional adaptions.
-We use a common adjustment strategy\cite{Xu18} where data points with reconstruction errors exceeding a threshold are considered anomalies.
-The baselines include the multi-task foundation model UP2ME, TimesNet, the LLM-enhanced model GPT4TS, the transformer-based models PatchTST, FEDformer, Autoformer, Informer, and the MLP-based model Dlinear.
-As shown in Table \ref{table:F1 of anomaly detection}, GTM achieves the highest F1 score improvement compared to all baselines, with gains ranging from 0.33\% (GPT4TS) to 10.38\% (Informer).
+For anomaly detection, we fine-tune the pre-trained GTM model in a self-supervised manner via data reconstruction, without any task-specific modifications.
+Following a standard approach~\citep{Xu18}, points with reconstruction errors above a threshold are labeled as anomalies.
+We compare GTM against baselines, including the multi-task TSFMs (UP2ME, TimesNet), the LLM-enhanced model (GPT4TS), transformer-based models (PatchTST, FEDformer, Autoformer, Informer), and the MLP-based model (DLinear).
+As shown in Table~\ref{table:F1 of anomaly detection}, GTM achieves the highest F1 score across all baselines, with improvements ranging from 0.33\% (over GPT4TS) to 10.38\% (over Informer).
+We also report results on the TSB-AD datasets, using various widely used measures \citep{LiuQH24}, along with a broad coverage of TSFMs' test results.
+See Appendix~\ref{appendix:anomaly detection} for details.